Why All Payday Loans Are Short Term Loans

 If you have a job with a consistent paycheck and an active checking account, you can usually get approved for a short term loan.
 Simply fill out our fast, secure online application.

 Then, your information will be submitted to dozens of lenders.
 In less than an hour, you should start receiving loan approvals via email.
-After that, you can review your offers and choose the one with the lowest cost or longest payback period, whichever fits you the best.
+After that, you can review your offers and choose the one with a low cost or longest payback period, whichever fits you the best.

 You don’t pay any fees until you actually select and commit to a loan.
 The cost of the loan is based on the lenders terms, the interest rate and any fees.
 Typically, it is factored equally into each payment(s).